Terceira Island: Culture

 The Portuguese bullfight is popular on the island, coming in two variations: the traditional equestrian bullfight (in the ring) and the popular "touradas à corda" that occur in the streets.

 Popular since the 16th century, the "touradas à corda" (literally bullfights-by-rope) are held by local Terceiran villagers from April/May to late September.
 In these events, similar to the Running of the Bulls, a bull is let loose from the town's square (or other open space) with a very long rope around its neck.
 The other end of the rope are held by eight "pastores", men dressed in traditional garb (white shirts, grey pants and a black hat), who control the animal from a distance (providing some sense of security).
 Courageous people then attempt to provoke the animal and get as close to it while avoiding being gored (resulting in the occasional injury or mayhem).
 Some "touradas à corda" also do away with the rope entirely or become semi-aquatic (when the bulls chase the participants off a dock).
 Following these "games" the animal is eventually retrieved and a festival will begin.

-In some towns, a Portuguese equestrian bullfight will take place involving a grande procession and participation of men dressed in 16th-century costume: the pantalones (the horsemen), the bandarilheiros (the horsemen's squires), the matadores and the widely popular forcados (eight men who challenge the bull).
+In some towns, a Portuguese equestrian bullfight will take place involving a grand procession and participation of men dressed in 16th-century costume: the pantalones (the horsemen), the bandarilheiros (the horsemen's squires), the matadores and the widely popular forcados (eight men who challenge the bull).
 A horsemen, usually riding a Lusitanian breed of horse, is the centre of this event: the rider will attempt to wear out the bull, while lancing a dart onto the bull's back.
 The matadores, in comparison to their Spanish counterparts, play a small role, usually distracting the bull during the event.
 At the end of each bout/bullfight, the lead forcado will challenge the bull to charge, while the remainder of the team follow the leader.
 The team leader attempts to grab the animal by its horns then, supported by his team, they subdue the bull.
 Once exhausted, the animal, normally disoriented, barely reacts when the group disperses.